jivoi/awesome-osint/README.md

 * [StatsCrop](http://www.statscrop.com)
 * [Squatm3gator](https://github.com/david3107/squatm3gator) - Enumerate available domains generated modifying the original domain name through different cybersquatting techniques
 * [Threat Jammer](https://threatjammer.com) - Risk scoring service from curated threat intelligence data.
+* [UCEPROTECT](http://www.uceprotect.net/en/rblcheck.php) - Service to check an IP or ASN for its RBL status.
+Identifies hosts that have been flagged for spam email abuse.
 * [urlQuery](http://urlquery.net)
 * [URLVoid](http://www.urlvoid.com) - Analyzes a website through multiple blacklist engines and online reputation tools to facilitate the detection of fraudulent and malicious websites.
 * [WebMeUp](http://webmeup.com) - is the Web's freshest and fastest growing backlink index, and the primary source of backlink data for SEO PowerSuite.